AtmosphereTeam/AtmosphereOS/README.md

 ## 🚧 Current Development Direction

-Join our [Discord Server](https://discord.gg/JRsCSV8Tqu) for development updates.
+~~Join our [Discord Server]() for development updates.~~

+Our Discord server got deleted by a rogue team member.
+For development updates check our [Atmosphere Development Project](https://github.com/orgs/AtmosphereTeam/projects/1).

 ## 🛠️ AtmosphereTool